erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 **RACE**

 Ferrari makes one less car than the market demands to always ensure a full order book.
-I like that it's international, European equity.
+I like that it's an international, European equity.
 I already am heavily invested in several automakers and lightened up to raise funds.

 Sold: 1 Share

-Remaining: 4 Shares
+Remaining: 3 Shares

 **SPOT**